 By: Cam Schilling

-If you’re visiting, you need to make it count by getting up close and personal with the lake.
+If you’re visiting, you need to make it count by getting up close and personal with the lake and getting out on a Tahoe boat.
 There’s a reason that Lake Tahoe is known as the Jewel of the Sierras, and if you want to find out why for yourself then you’ve got to be in it, on it, and breathing in that fresh lake breeze.
-No matter what your vacation or trip entails, a cruise on Big Blue needs to make it into your agenda, and South Lake has many different options to choose from.
+No matter what your vacation or trip entails, a Lake Tahoe boat cruise needs to make it into your agenda, and South Lake has many different options to choose from.

 For a great way to see something new or even experience something familiar in an exciting new way, grab your camera and check out some of these options.

 Zephyr Cove Resort has something fun for all four seasons, but without a doubt is known for their Emerald Bay cruise on their signature 500+ passenger authentic Mississippi Paddlewheeler, the M.S.
 Dixie II.
 They depart from the resort daily for sightseeing tours, but you’ll find dinner cruises and more in their cruise schedule.
 The cruise is about two hours round trip of majestic mountain backdrop, and with an outstanding captain and crew, there’s no wondering why it was voted “Best Boat Cruise” in Tahoe for over ten years.

 The Rum Runner is Camp Richardson’s 55-ft yacht equipped with open and closed deck options, food from the Beacon Bar & Grill and of course the revered Rum Runner cocktail served up to your heart’s content.
 A drink so good they bought a boat and made a cruise for it… The Camp Richardson marina is set to open May 15th, at which point the Rum Runner will be making its hour and a half long excursion to Emerald Bay and back daily.
 You can also book it for a private event or celebration, for a detailed look at what you can expect, check out this quick video.